ros-industrial/ros_qtc_plugin/gh_pages/_source/FAQ.rst

 Environment variables in .bashrc are not loaded by Qt Creator.
 --------------------------------------------------------------

 The .bashrc is loaded by bash terminals and is not used by applications.
+In order for applications to get user defined environment variables you have the two known option below.

+#.
+The environment variables can be added to the build configuration in Qt Creator of the project.
+This will be required for every new project created in Qt Creator.

-In order for applications to get user defined environment variable they must be added to the .profile file in the users home directory.
+#.
+The environment variables can be added to the .profile file in the users home directory.
+This is only required once.